Difference Between Excel Rows and Columns

 - To select an entire specific row, press Shift + Space bar while to select the entire column, press Ctrl+ Space bar

-- To hide any row, select the entire row and press right click and then hide, while to hide any column, select the entire column, press right click and then hide.
+- To hide any row, select the entire row and press right click and then hide, while to hide any column in excel, select the entire column, press right click and then hide.

 - The default row height is 18.75 pt. and 25 pixels, while the default width of the column is 8.43 pt. and 64 pixels.